-All long-term debt to be repaid from governmental resources is reported as liabilities in the government-wide statements.
-The long-term debt consists of the revenue refunding bonds of the Public Financing Authority.
+All long-term debt to be repaid from governmental resources is reported as liabilities in the governmentwide statements.
+The Long-term debt consists of a bank loan from OPUS Bank.

 Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
 The debt proceeds are reported as revenue and payment of principal and interest reported as expenditures.